crytic/building-secure-contracts/program-analysis/echidna/assertion-checking.md

 Seed: 1806480648350826486
 ```

-Echidna found that the assertion in `inc` can fail this function is called multiple times with large arguments.
+Echidna found that the assertion in `inc` can fail if this function is called multiple times with large arguments.